apovall/tle_zip_mnfg_system_with_sqlite/readme.md

 - `cd squashfs-root/`
   - Can also run the chown and chmod commands on the .AppImage file directly
 - `cd ..`
-- `./AppRun`
+- `./AppRun` -->

 # TODO:
 - Fill in readme.
+  - Write build steps on Linux (or look at Github actions)
+  -
-- Fix up pathing in linux distribution
+- [x] Fix up pathing in linux distribution
 - No timeout on success or failure.
 Use enter button to proceed.
 - proceed on enter for any text input
 - Pause on results screen on fail - press enter to continue.